ericsun95/Flying-High-Again/notes/weather.md

 **The cell transitions to the mature stage when precipitation reaches the surface**.

+The mature stage of a thunderstorm is signaled by the formation of downdrafts which allows precipitation to fall.

 Precipitation descends through the cloud and drags the adjacent air downward, creating a strong downdraft alongside the updraft.
 The downdraft spreads out along the surface, well in advance of the parent thunderstorm cell, as a mass of cool, gusty air.